ctools/ctools/doc/source/user_manual/getting_started/beyond.rst

 ----------------------

-Assuming that you have read the :ref:`quickstart <quickstart>` tutorial, here now some information on how to make more complex analyses:
+Assuming that you have read the :ref:`quickstart <quickstart>` tutorial, here now some chapters to read if you intend to do more complex analyses.
+Once you have gone through these chapters you should have a pretty complete picture about the capabilities of ctools.

 .. toctree::
    :maxdepth: 2